sensorium/Mozzi/README.md

 - The examples come with this commented out, for Arduino compatibility.
 - Serial baud rate for monitoring in the IDE needs to be set to 9600 to work with Teensy 3.0/3.1.
 This slow rate can cause audio glitches.
 - twi_nonblock code by Marije Baalman for non-blocking I2C is not compatible with Teensy 3.0/3.1.

+### ESP8266

+Work-in-progress, no functional port, yet.

+- Atomic operations not implemented.
+For now I hope I can get away with it due to 32-bitiness.
+Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
+- For now we keep tables / samples in flash, but that may not be a good solution on the ESP8266, since flash is comparatively slow - but there is also a comparatively huge amount of RAM to use, instead.